dudash/openshift-workshops/www/3.3/default/workshop-lab-devmanage.md

 <i class="fa fa-info-circle"></i> If you hover over the shortened image GUID or edit the image stream you can see the full GUID.<br/><br/>

 <blockquote>
-Click "Overview" to get back to the deployment summary
+Click "Builds" and then Builds to get back to the build summary
 </blockquote>

 <blockquote>